zacharyw16/Hotel-Booking-Application-/README.md

 # Hotel-Booking-Application-

 Welcome to our Hotel Booking Application!
 With this you will be able to enter your details as well as select dates of stay and your choice of Hotel.
+The application will also tell you what the total cost of your stay will be and giv eyou the option to compare your selections against each other.
+Once you have selected the Hotel of your choice, an email will be sent to the booking manager with your details and dates.

 ## Getting Started